POLYU-EMLAB/polyu-emhub/README.md

-- [DTU topopt group](https://www.topopt.mek.dtu.dk) The TopOpt group at DTU Mechanical Engineering is world leading within development and applications of density based topology optimization methods.
-TopOpt is an acronym for Topology Optimization and the group is a joined research effort between the departments of DTU Mechanical Engineering and DTU Compute with the aim of promoting theoretical extensions and practical applications of the topology optimization method.
-The group is involved in a number of multidisciplinary research projects sponsored from national and international sources.
+- [DTU topopt group](https://www.topopt.mek.dtu.dk) The TopOpt group at DTU Mechanical Engineering is world leading within development and applications of density based topology optimization methods. 丹麦DTU的拓扑结构优化组，牛。
 - [TopOpt_in_PETSc](https://github.com/topopt/TopOpt_in_PETSc) A 3D large-scale
   topology optimization code using PETSc.
 The code (or framework) presented on this page is a fully parallel framework for conducting very large scale